A CUP of STOKOE – the 1973 FA Cup Final……..

 The excitement at chez Sambrook went up a notch when my dad joined me on the couch having worked through the morning.
 Aware by now of him attending two FA Cup Finals (1949/1960), at the age of twelve he was the only person I knew who had seen one, his young son placing such esteem on him having done so, any opinion dad offered on the match, or indeed football in general, was sacrosanct.

-Many years later, in what now appears a subconcious attempt on my part to recreate such times, we had a full front room for the 2011 Manchester City v Stoke City encounter.
+Many years later, in what now appears a subconscious attempt on my part to recreate such times, we had a full front room for the 2011 Manchester City v Stoke City encounter.
 But given the lack of incident, half-time had not been reached before my mum and wife were discussing hair colourings, while dad and I drifted into a conversation about England failing to qualify for the 1974 World Cup.

 Back in 1973, however, the game proved compulsive viewing.
 Despite playing eight league matches in the previous twenty days, Sunderland show no lack of energy during the opening stages, their relaxed pre-match demeanour transmitting into an adrenaline-fused start that Leeds appear content to absorb before exerting control.
 But reward for the positivity and purpose they have displayed arrives on thirty one minutes when Sunderland go ahead, Scottish midfielder Ian Porterfield volleying home from eight yards after Leeds fail to clear a Billy Hughes corner.